 What are the Career Prospects for a Teaching Assistant?

 Many TAs are happy in their role and the benefits it brings, but others have a desire to progress or specialise in certain areas.

 Special Educational Needs (SEN) Teaching Assistant

-Whilst becoming a SEN teaching assistant may not qualify for a salary increase, many teaching assistants do specialise in supporting SEN pupils or those who require specialist attention.
-These include pupils on the autistic spectrum, those with hearing difficulties, speech and language needs and/or other disabilities.
+Whilst becoming an SEN Teaching Assistant may not qualify for a salary increase, many Teaching Assistants do specialise in supporting SEN pupils or those who require specialist attention.
+These include pupils on the autistic spectrum, those with hearing difficulties, speech, and language needs and/or other disabilities.

 This should be viewed as a career progression and extra training (even privately funded) would be useful in fulfilling this role.
-Therefore, good training leading to a recognised qualification is recommended for TAs to become effective special needs teaching assistants.
-There are a variety of courses out there to choose from, including:
+Therefore, good training leading to a recognised qualification is recommended for TAs to become effective special needs Teaching Assistants.
+There are a variety of SEN courses out there to choose from, including: